 Water & Wastewater Utilities - SB 272 by Senator Simpson and HB 1321 by Rep. Murphy would authorize the PSC to revoke a water/wastewater utility's certificate of authorization if the customers file a petition that is signed by at least 65% of the utility's customers.
 The bill would also add secondary water standards to the criteria the PSC must consider when setting rates for water/wastewater services.
-SB 272 passed out of its last committee and is ready for the floor.
+SB 272 ready for the floor.

 Low-interest loans to IOU water utilities - SB 1050 by Sen. Hays and HB 357 by Rep. Santiago would expand the availability of low-interest loans to IOU water utilities.
 In addition, the bill would provide a sales tax exemption for sales or leases to IOU water utilities.
 The bill would authorize the PSC to create an individual IOU reserve fund to be used for projects identified by the IOU's capital improvement plan and prohibits the recovery of certain rate case expenses.
-SB 1050 passed out of its second committee and HB 357 passed out of its last committee and is ready for the floor.
+SB 1050 passed out of its second committee and HB 357 is ready for the floor.